RainJamesY/DIDA/README.md

 ## Acknowledgements

-This project is based on the following open-source projects.
+This project is partly based on the following open-source projects.
 We thank their authors for making the source code publically available.

 * [MMSegmentation](https://github.com/open-mmlab/mmsegmentation)